 - Having a dependency on a steady power supply and WiFi connection

-IoT for a Smart Office: Use Cases and Examples
+IoT for a Smart Office: Applications and Examples

 However, there are several IoT office ideas that you can advance right from the start:

-Security cameras, smart locks, and various sensors are the most popular use cases for IoT in office spaces.
+Security cameras, smart locks, and various sensors are the most popular Applications for IoT in office spaces.

 In addition, you can eliminate the outdated pass system, replacing physical badges with digital ones.
 Thus, all you need is your smartphone with the installed app to clock in or out.
 The same applies to visitor management and access control.